 As a dentist in the 1930’s he began traveling to see why we in America were dealing with cavities, decay, and dental crowding while he noticed that other people groups living in non-industrialized areas had better teeth than we did!
 (His book Nutritional and Physical Degeneration can be found on Amazon. )

-As a dentist here in the United States, he became concerned with how much tooth decay was becoming present in our society.
-So he traveled the world looking for and researching why other cultures did not have the same problems.
-What he found was that not only did these people (who’s diets included no processed or refined foods) have no tooth decay or need for corrective braces, they were full of vitality and health.
-They did not have problems with fertility and pregnancy, cancer and heart disease were unknown, and as a whole they were happy and mentally healthy.
+What he found during his travels was that not only did these people (whose diets included no processed or refined foods) have no tooth decay or need for corrective braces, they were full of vitality and health.
+They did not have problems with fertility and pregnancy, cancer and heart disease were unknown, and as a whole, they were happy and mentally healthy.